-- (i) Within six months after the end of each Year, Queensland Rail will publicly release Financial Statements in relation to the preceding Year. - (ii) The Financial Statement published pursuant to clause 5.3(a)5.3(a)5.3.1 must be accompanied by an audit certificate prepared by a suitable auditor. - (iii) The audit certificate referred to in clause 5.3(a)(ii)5.3(a)(ii)5.3.1(b) will specify whether or not the Financial Statement has been prepared, in all material respects, in accordance with the processes outlined in the Costing Manual and consistent with the format specified in the Costing Manual.
+- (i) Within six months after the end of each Year, Queensland Rail will publicly release Financial Statements in relation to the preceding Year. - (ii) The Financial Statement published pursuant to clause 5.3(a) must be accompanied by an audit certificate prepared by a suitable auditor.

+(iii) The audit certificate referred to in clause 5.3(a)(ii) will specify whether or not the Financial Statement has been prepared, in all material respects, in accordance with the processes outlined in the Costing Manual and consistent with the format specified in the Costing Manual.